Hodge theory on Cheeger spaces: The model operators

 with image in $\cD_{\max, N_q(B^1)}(N_q(P))$ and such that

 are the orthogonal projections onto the kernel and cokernel of $\cD_{\max, N(\bB)}(N_q(P))$.
-In particular, for any such $\delta,$ the operator $N_q(P)$ (which implicitly depends on $\delta$) has closed range and is either injective or surjective.
+In particular, for any such $\delta,$ the operator $N_q(P)$ (which implicitly depends on $\delta$) has closed range.
 The integral kernels of these operators depend smoothly on $q \in Y^{k+1}.$ \end{proposition}

 An advantage of this explicit description for this integral kernel is that we can read off the mapping properties on weighted $L^2$ spaces.
 To state this, define the `real part' of an index set, e.g.\ $E_{10}$, by